kant/watson-vehicle-damage-analyzer/README.md

 1. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy`` and then jump to step #5.

-If you are interested in the deploy to of the application, in Toolchains, click on Delivery Pipeline to watch while the app is deployed.
+If you are interested in the deploy of the application, in Toolchains, click on Delivery Pipeline to watch while the app is deployed.

 ![Toolchain pipeline](doc/source/images/toolchain-pipeline.png)